RedisLabs/redisraft/docs/Development.md

 * It uses a single connection and therefore may introduce additional performance limitations.

-To enable Follower Proxy mode, use specify `follower-proxy=yes` as a configuration directive.
+To enable Follower Proxy mode, specify `follower-proxy=yes` as a configuration directive.

 ### Explicit Mode